stellagra/AutomaticFaceAnalysis/README.md

     - 🔒 not publicly available
     - 💰 if payment is required
     - ❌ No longer available

+## Facial Expression - Image and Video Datasets
+In the following datasets contain images or video with labels of facial expression in no particular order:

 - [Aff-Wild2 database](https://ibug.doc.ic.ac.uk/resources/aff-wild2/)
   - 541 videos of around 2.6M frames (in the wild) (big diversity in terms of subjects' ages, ethnicities and nationalities)